-- A thread defines the total number of proxy servers' threads that are responsible for handling the backup jobs routine.
+- A thread defines the total number of proxy server threads that are responsible for handling the backup data transfer to/from backup repositories.
 By default, 64 threads are used.
-Depending on your environment configuration and capacities (i.e. low CPU or RAM deficiency), running too many threads may significantly reduce the efficiency due to possible throttling errors or connection failures.
-As each production environment operates under different equipment capacities, Veeam allows you to explicitly define the number of threads that your infrastructure is potentially able to handle without losing performance.
+Depending on your environment configuration and capacities (e.g. low CPU or RAM deficiency), running too many threads may significantly reduce the efficiency due to possible throttling errors or connection failures.
+As every production environment operates under different equipment capacities, Veeam allows you to explicitly define the number of threads that your infrastructure is potentially able to handle without losing performance.

 - Go to Backup Infrastructure > Backup Proxies.